KickToken (KICK) Price Reaches $0.0002 on Exchanges

-KickToken (CURRENCY:KICK) traded down 0.2% against the dollar during the 24 hour period ending at 22:00 PM E.T. on August 27th.
-One KickToken coin can currently be purchased for approximately $0.0002 or 0.00000001 BTC on major exchanges.
-During the last seven days, KickToken has traded 3% lower against the dollar.
-KickToken has a total market capitalization of $26.37 million and $1.54 million worth of KickToken was traded on exchanges in the last day.
+KickToken (CURRENCY:KICK) traded down 0.2% against the dollar during the one day period ending at 14:00 PM E.T. on August 30th.
+KickToken has a market capitalization of $26.37 million and $1.54 million worth of KickToken was traded on exchanges in the last 24 hours.
+One KickToken coin can now be bought for $0.0002 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last week, KickToken has traded 3% lower against the dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.